-- c.
-Post-Observation Conference - The purpose of the post-observation conference is to review the evaluator's and teacher's evidence related to the criteria during the observation and to discuss the teacher's performance. - A post-observation conference shall be held within five (5) days of a formal observation or series of observations.
-If the teacher and evaluator have mutually agreed to break the remaining thirty (30) minutes of observation into shorter time. - If there is an area of concern, the evaluator will identify specific concerns for the applicable criteria and provide specific observable solutions to remedy the concern in writing.
-The teacher has the opportunity to attach written comments to the observation notes. - 4.
-Observations - a.
-Observations are not limited to the classroom.
+D. Observations

+- 1. Observations are not limited to the classroom.
 They may take place whenever the teacher is on duty.
-"Observe" or "observation" means the gathering of evidence made through classroom or worksite visits, or other visits, work samples, or conversations that allow for the gathering of evidence of the performance of assigned duties for the purpose of examining evidence over time against the instructional or leadership framework rubrics pursuant to this section. - b.
-If an artifact is to be used in the evaluation process, the teacher will be notified in writing, or via email within five (5) days. - c.
-For teachers on Focused Evaluation, prior to the final evaluation, each teacher will receive written feedback from their evaluator at least twice per year. - d.
-If there is an area of concern observed, the evaluator will identify specific concerns and note concern in writing within ten (10) working days of the observation and provide the opportunity to discuss possible solutions with the teacher. - e.
+"Observe" or "observation" means the gathering of evidence made through classroom or worksite visits, or other visits, work samples, or conversations that allow for the gathering of evidence of the performance of assigned duties for the purpose of examining evidence over time against the instructional or leadership framework rubrics pursuant to this section. - 2.
+If an artifact is to be used in the evaluation process, the teacher will be notified in writing, or via email within five (5) days. - 3.
+For teachers on Focused Evaluation, prior to the final evaluation, each teacher will receive written feedback from their evaluator at least twice per year.

+- 4. If there is an area of concern observed, the evaluator will identify specific concerns and note concern in writing within ten (10) working days of the observation and provide the opportunity to discuss possible solutions with the teacher. - 5.
 School Districts must ensure that all classroom teachers are observed for the purpose of focused evaluation at least twice each school year in performance of their assigned duties.
 As appropriate, the evaluation of the certificated classroom teacher may include the observation of duties that occur outside of the classroom setting. - Final Summative Evaluation Conference Comprehensive Evaluation A conference shall take place between the employee and evaluator prior to May 15 to discuss the Final Summative Evaluation.
-The written evaluation document shall be provided to the employee by June 1st or by May 15 for Provisional employees. - 6.
-Comprehensive Evaluation Summative Score - a.
-A classroom teacher shall receive a summative performance rating for each of the eight (8) state evaluation criteria.
-Each criterion shall be rated based on the components in that criterion using the evidence gathered by the evaluator and employee.
+The written evaluation document shall be provided to the employee by June 1st or by May 15 for Provisional employees.

+F. Comprehensive Evaluation Summative Score

+E.